 IX.
 Monitoring tools/queries

-Several Quantum queries are available:

-UN_MPTF_COMPLETED_PROJECTS: (MPTF outputs w/ status F):

-Use for Monitoring for MPTF project closure and refunds

-Provides global data of outputs marked “Financially closed” and are associated with MPTF Donor codes and MPTF fund codes.
-Note that the query provides the current output status but the rest of the data would be for the fiscal year selected.

-UN_MPTF_PRJ_MISSING_MAPPING:

-Use for monitoring outputs with “no Userfield1”, “invalid Userfield1”
+Monitoring reports will become available in Quantum during Q1, 2023.

 Quarterly and monthly reports (MPTF Gateway and UNDP GL comparison reports) and the user guide to these reports are also available from BMS/OFM.
 These reports are prepared to assist UNDP offices to reconcile project balances between MPTF Gateway (GW) and UNDP General Ledger (GL).

-ANNEX 1 – Correct and Incorrect (wrong) mapping scenarios of Userfield1 in QUANTUM:
+ANNEX 1 – Correct and Incorrect (wrong) mapping scenarios in QUANTUM:

+Note: all references to “Userfield1” below should be read as the “MPTF Quantum Project Number” field in Quantum PPM “Financial Project Settings/Additional Information” (or “MPTF Project Reference Number” field for converted Atlas projects).

-ANNEX 2 - MPTF Funds which do not have Unique donor codes for which offices should contact OFM, if need be (going forward)
+ANNEX 2 - MPTF Funds which do not have Unique donor codes for which offices should contact BMS/OFM, if need be (going forward)